pyrater/GPTARS_Interstellar/README.md

 My Modifications and documentation of the build.
 All files printed on Bambu Labs P1S
 All "Flexor" parts to be printed in TPU, all others PETG

 TPU: https://us.store.bambulab.com/products/tpu-for-ams

 PETG: https://us.store.bambulab.com/products/petg-hf

+The Default v9 chasis bottom does not allow for installation of a SD card, too close to the wall.
+Modified that part... will test.
+(Chassis Bottom (Mod SD CARD).stl)

 # TARS from Interstellar x ChatGPT